Eliav2/how-react-hooks-work/README.md

-so why do we need to understand all of this? well, in simple cases you don't, but when dealing with a component with a complicated lifecycle you can sometimes get confused by the component's behavior. an example of such component will be [react-xarrow](https://github.com/Eliav2/react-xarrows) which needs to trigger callback on different phases to get the right dimensions and activate animations callbacks on different phases, for that react-xarrows using [react-use-call-onnext-render](https://github.com/Eliav2/react-use-call-onnext-render) to schedule callback for later phases.
+so why do we need to understand all of this? well, in simple cases you don't, but when dealing with a component with a complicated lifecycle you can sometimes get confused by the component's behavior. an example of such component will be [react-xarrow](https://github.com/Eliav2/react-xarrows) which needs to trigger callback on different phases to get the right dimensions and activate animations callbacks on different phases. by writing this lib I learned how hooks really behave, so I could optimize the render cycle and improve performance by far.
+**Pro-tip**: with components with complicated lifecycle you would probably want to use many times `useRef` and not `useState`! this way you don't force re-renders during updates and this solving problems with state variables that dependent on other state variables which will be 'ready' only on next render.

 ## Recap